Motor racing-British great Stirling Moss dies at 90 after long illness

-Stirling Moss, the British racing driver who ranked as an all-time Formula One great despite never winning the world championship, died on Sunday at the age of 90 after a long illness.
+Stirling Moss, the British racing driver who ranked as an all-time Formula One great despite never winning the world championship, died on Sunday aged 90 after a long illness.
 "He died as he lived, looking wonderful," his wife Susie told the Daily Mail newspaper.

 "He simply tired in the end and he just closed his beautiful eyes and that was that."
 A team mate at Mercedes to Argentine five-times world champion Juan Manuel Fangio, the Briton survived one of the deadliest eras of motorsport with 16 grand prix wins in the 1950s and early 1960s.